 When Is Hormone Treatment Used for Prostate Cancer?

 Hormone treatment is primarily used if prostate cancer has spread outside the prostate.
 It does not cure cancer.
-The purpose of hormone therapy is first to delay the progression of the cancer and second to increase survival while maximizing quality of life.
+The purpose of hormone therapy is to delay the progression of the cancer and increase survival while maximizing quality of life.

 If a patient doesn't respond to initial hormone treatment, a doctor may try other hormonal methods before recommending chemotherapy.

 Who Is a Candidate for Hormone Treatment?